csongorb/devolutionizer/process/dialogue.md

 What if we made more of a distinction between the Editor and the Player?
 Any chance to make the Editor an online tool that eats a local (or online?) repository and makes an offline Player out of it?
 Wouldn't that almost make things easier in the general setup?

 Let's talk (on Thursday?)!

+## 2025-04-11 Haniyeh: As If We Were Making A Multi-version Commit Curation Devolutionizer

+Hi!
+Ok so, There are a couple of things that I should add/change (apart from the features we mentioned before):

+**Separate the app into two roles:**
+- `Editor`: online or local interface to **curate** the repo
+- `Player`: self-contained **offline viewer** of the curated version

+The Editor will export a full  `/player/` folder that's basically bundled up.  `index.html`, commit folders (`/tmp/<hash>/`), styling scripts, everything.
+It will also make the setup waaaay easier for the exhibition. offline and stable.

+ **Sidebar with version-based commit selection**
+ I thought about it and honestly I think it's doable (OF COURSE it's doable in general, I mean for me...)
+The versions will be stored as a simple mapping.
+Some commits are highlighted in each tmp.
+The structure will be more or less the same.
+You will have to choose the commits in Editor, but, in addition to that, you will be able to assign selected commits to a repo version.
+Then save the versions. (since we want to make the player completely offline, this will be a config file I think so it's not local anymore).
+Of course we should also be able to delete/edit/rename the existing versions.

+ This all looks perfectly fine on paper, But 2 A.M Haniyeh always thinks she can do anything.
+So, I'll test some stuff this weekend and let you know how it goes by Monday.
+Hopefully sooner.

+The good news is that if we manage to do this, all we'd have to do next is work on the interface.
+The tricky part will be DONE.

+Also, This is going to sound soooo cheesy but I think I get it now.
+Devolutionizer is more than a git client because its purpose is not just accessing the commits, it's to make people *feel* them.
+Is this the message you've always been trying to send with Devolution?
+Am I getting too emotionally invested in this?(???)